Care and Maintenance

 Beware of some rubbers on guitar stands

 The Magneto guitar bodies are finished with Nitrocellulose finish (Lacquer).
 Some rubbers used on a variety of guitar stands will have a chemical reaction with this type of finish.
-Therefore, if you plan to keep your Magneto Guitar on a guitar stand, we recommend to cover the areas in contact with the body with cotton ( an ole T-Shirt will do the job).
+Therefore, if you plan to keep your Magneto Guitar on a guitar stand, we recommend to cover the areas in contact with the body with cotton ( an old soft T-Shirt will do the job).

 IMPORTANT NOTE: Damage caused to the instrument by the use of non-appropriate polishes, inappropriate guitar stands, cleaning materials or all excessive exposure to heat and cold will not be covered under the Magneto warranty.